nowayhecodes/polacache/README.md

 </div>

 <div align="center" style="margin-top: -4rem;">
-    <p style="font-size: 1.5rem;">Classic and 2Q LRU cache in Go.</p>
+    <p style="font-size: 1.5rem;">Some caching algorithms in Go</p>
 </div>

-## What?
+### This package implements some caching algorithms as discribed below:

-LRU stands for Least Recently Used and it's caching algorithm that keep tracks of the least recently used item and discards it.
+- LRU (Least Recently Used): Keeps track of the least recently used item in the cache and discards it.
+The LRU eviction algorithm evicts the page from the buffer which has not been accessed for the longest.

-Actually it's part of a group of algorithms, which includes the 2Q cache algorithm.
+- LFU (Least Frequently Used): Does almost the same as LRU, but tracks the least frequently used.
+This also implements a Dynamic Aging and a GreedyDual-Size with Frequency cache policy.

+- 2Q Cache: 2Q addresses the above-illustrated issues by introducing parallel buffers and supporting queues.
+2Q algorithm works with two buffers.
+A primary LRU buffer and a secondary FIFO buffer.
+Instead of considering just recency as a factor, 2Q also considers access frequency while making the decision to ensure the page that is really warm gets a place in the LRU cache.
+It admits only hot pages to the main buffer and tests every page for a second reference.